With just 3-ingredients, you can have fall-off-the-bone ribs in minutes using your pressure cooker.

 Season your ribs generously with salt and pepper and place these on top of the steaming rack.

-Lock that baby up, press the meat button on the front, and adjust the timer to 30 minutes.
+Lock that baby up, press the meat button on the front of the pressure cooker, and adjust the timer to 30 minutes of high pressure.

-While the ribs are cooking, line a cookie sheet with foil and spray with cooking spray.
+While the ribs are cooking, line a baking sheet with foil and spray with cooking spray.

 In a small bowl, pour in your favorite barbecue sauce for brushing.

-This one is always a Clark favorite from the supermarket, but I’d love to hear if you think there are any others we should try!
+This barbecue sauce is always a Clark favorite from the supermarket, but I’d love to hear if you think there are any others we should try!

 After the Instant Pot beeps, do a quick release on that valve on the top.